Quantum Computer and a Bitcoin

 While the risks are real, several mitigating factors and solutions exist:

-1. Timeframe for Development: Quantum computing technology is still in its infancy.
-Today’s quantum computers lack the stability and computational power needed to break Bitcoin’s cryptography.
-Experts suggest it could take 10 to 20 years or more for quantum computers to pose a credible threat.
+1. Timeframe for Development: Quantum computing technology is still in its infancy but has made huge strides via Google!
+Luckily today’s quantum computers lack the stability and computational power to break Bitcoin’s cryptography.
+Experts suggest it could take 10 to 20 years or more for quantum computers to pose a credible threat, but with the introduction of AI and recent strides we don't know the true timeline, I suspect it may be much shorter.

 2. Limited Public Key Exposure: Bitcoin wallets are only at risk if their public keys are exposed.
-When funds are stored in a wallet that has never been used to make a transaction, its public key remains hidden.
-This reduces the immediate risk for dormant wallets.
+When funds are stored in a wallet that has never been used to make a transaction, its public key remains hidden, reducing the immediate risk for dormant wallets.

 The Path Forward